 Advantage plans are provided by a number of health insurance carriers that vary based on your location.
 These plans are tailored to meet the healthcare needs of the area, so be sure you’re searching for plans available in your county.
 These are the health insurance providers in Montana:

-Each of these private health insurance carriers have several plans to choose from, with several premium levels, so when be sure to check both the premium fees and the list of covered healthcare services when comparing plans.
+Each of these private health insurance carriers have several plans to choose from, with several premium levels, so check both the premium fees and the list of covered healthcare services when comparing plans.

 Adults under 65 may also qualify for Medicare coverage.
-Do you have a disability or a chronic illness such as amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease), dementia, or multiple sclerosis (MS)?
-If you’ve been receiving Social Security benefits on the basis of a disability for 24 months, you’ll qualify for Medicare Montana coverage, as well.
+If you have a disability or a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage renal disease (ESRD), you may qualify for Medicare.
+Also, if you’ve been receiving Social Security Disability Insurance benefits for 24 months, you’ll qualify for Medicare in Montana as well.

-Whether or not you were automatically enrolled in Medicare Part A, you’ll qualify for an Initial Enrollment Period (IEP) when you turn 65.
+Whether or not you were automatically enrolled in Medicare Part A, you’ll qualify for an initial enrollment period (IEP) when you turn age 65.
 You can begin the enrollment process 3 months before your birthday, and the IEP will extend another 3 months after your birthday.
 However, if you enroll after your birthday, coverage start dates will be delayed.

-During your IEP, you can enroll in Part B, Part D, or an Advantage plan.
-Be aware that if you don’t enroll in Part D in the IEP, you’ll have to pay a late enrollment penalty on your Part D premium in the future.
+During your IEP, you can enroll in Part B, Part D, or a Medicare Advantage plan.
+If you don’t enroll in Part D during your IEP, you’ll have to pay a late enrollment penalty on your Part D premium in the future.

-You can enroll in Medicare Advantage plans in Montana or a drug plan during the Medicare Open Enrollment Period from October 15 – December 7 each year.
-During this period, you can make changes to your healthcare coverage and you’ll be able to:
+You can enroll in Medicare Advantage plans in Montana or a Part B plan during the Medicare open enrollment period from October 15 to December 7 each year.
+During this period, you can make changes to your healthcare coverage.
+You’ll be able to: